 “People driving at high rates of speed and you’re not able to control your vehicle — this is one of the consequences of that type of action that a lot of people don’t think about,” the city’s assistant police chief told reporters.

 The driver of the Dodge, a 32-year-old man, left the accident site on foot and was found about an hour later and arrested.
 Police were searching for the drivers of the other two cars.

 “We would definitely like to identify and interview them, and then make a determination as to their level of involvement,” the assistant police chief said.

 The victims were a couple who were just a few blocks away from their home at the time of the accident.
 They were returning from a trip to the grocery store.

 The woman left behind three children.

 Because of the apparent negligence and disregard of others, this couple never made it home from a simple outing to buy groceries.
-Their families undoubtedly are in mourning, but when they are able to, they should consult with an attorney about recouping costs for their funerals and other final expenses.
+Their families undoubtedly are in mourning, but when they are able to, we genuinely hope that they consult with a Michigan wrongful death attorney about recouping costs for their funerals and other final expenses.